 There was a new development on the Forth Bridge in that the road deck was made of stiffened steel panels resting on cross girders at the top chords of the trusses.
 These panels were light in themselves and the overall dead weight was also kept to a minimum by specifying a thin layer (c 1 ½ inch or 40 mm) of mastic asphalt as the running surface.
 Nevertheless, the total dead weight of the Forth deck was some 18,000 tons which required the towers, main cables and anchorages to be designed to cope with this load plus the weight of the traffic on the deck.
 Construction on the Forth proceeded about two years ahead of the Severn.

-The initial system for supporting the bridge deck, that was used to suspend all the longer hangers, is indicated in the above diagram.
-It represents a section of main cable on one side of the deck, with the two hangers in one pair, coming together directly underneath the main cable to which they are both fixed using a special connection attached to the base of the cable clamp.
-Lower down, on the top of the deck, a line of sockets had been fixed to the deck, at 60 ft centres, to secure the lower ends of the hangers.
+The initial system for supporting the bridge deck that was used to suspend all the longer hangers is described in the above with a section of main cable on one side of the deck, with the two hangers in one pair, coming together directly underneath the main cable to which they are both fixed using a special connection attached to the base of the cable clamp.
+Lower down, on the top of the deck, a line of sockets had been fixed to the deck at 60 ft centres, to secure the lower ends of the hangers.
 Each cable clamp was positioned directly over the mid-point between two sockets.
-An initial examination confirmed that that the model, in the form shown above, would not be able to cope with the shortest hangers.
-This meant that a modification was required, together with a decision concerning the point at which the modification would need to be introduced.
+An initial examination confirmed that that this arrangement, in the form described above, would not be able to cope with the shortest hangers.
+This meant that a modification was required together with a decision concerning the point at which the modification would need to be introduced.

 The chosen modification involved a simple change to the rules that are implied in the model that is described above.
 Having reached the point chosen to make the change, the consultants extracted the included angle at that point and decreed that it should apply to all subsequent operations that would otherwise have adopted a wider angle between hangers.

-The above diagram shows an elevation of a short length of the support mechanism developed for connecting the bridge deck to the main catenary cable for use by for the deck, when viewed from one side.
+This diagram shows an elevation of a short length of the support mechanism developed for connecting the bridge deck to the main catenary cable when viewed from one side.
 The cable clamps, that transfer the loads from the hangers to the main cable, are positioned along the cable at 60 ft intervals, horizontally, and they each have to secure two hangers, one from either side.
-The sockets that are used to fix the hangers to the deck are located mid-way, horizontally, between the cable clamps to either side.
-They are fitted along a line just off the flat area on top of the deck, where an additional section of box girder has been welded on to the main box girder, to provide the short cantilever that carries the footpath and cycle track at the side of the deck. (this can be seen clearly on the drawing of the deck section which is located near the top of the previous section of this document).
+The eyes that are used to fix the hangers to the deck are located mid-way, horizontally, between the cable clamps to either side.
+They are fitted along a line just off the flat area on top of the deck, where an additional section of box girder has been welded on to the main box girder, to provide the short cantilever that carries the footpath and cycle track at the side of the deck. (see Deck Section Diagram in Main Elements).

 Once decisions were taken on the dimensions of the spans and the towers, together with the shape of the main cable and the horizontal space between the cable clamps, there will be no scope for adjusting hanger lengths.
 They will simply be a matter for calculation